oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/attendees.md

 ##### GET query example

-For getting calendar events with attendees form server you should send GET request ot `/api/rest/latest/calendarevents/{id}`
+For getting calendar events with attendees from server you should send GET request to `/api/rest/latest/calendarevents/{id}`

 ##### POST query example